 Ending months of speculation, Ford today announced the return of the much beloved Bronco in 2020.
 To the surprise of many, the Bronco Bolt will have a hybrid diesel-electric engine that was developed in collaboration with Tesla founder Elon Musk.

 The 2020 Bronco Bolt will leave the classic Bronco in the dust, with fuel efficiency doubling that of a Toyota Prius thanks to the combined expertise of Ford and Tesla engineers.
-Juiced by a first-of-its-kind diesel-electric engine with massive battery storage that can be charged from a home outlet or even solar panels, the 4,800-pound off-road truck with record-setting mpg ratings can leap from zero to 60 in just 5.8 seconds on the pavement, making one of the fastest production trucks on the market.
+Juiced by a first-of-its-kind diesel-electric engine with massive battery storage that can be charged from a home outlet or even solar panels, the 4,800-pound off-road truck with record-setting mpg ratings can leap from 0-60 in just 5.8 seconds on the pavement, making one of the fastest production trucks on the market.

 “We’re proud to finally bring the off-road capable SUV into the 21st century,” Musk said at the unveiling this morning.
 “The days of smoke belching from inefficient, expensive-to-drive off-road vehicles ends now.
 Welcome to the future.”

 While the Bronco Bolt excels on pavement thanks to computer-controlled all-wheel drive, collision avoidance systems, and fuel consumption optimization software that squeezes every drop of performance from petrol in the tank, where it really shines is over dirt, rock, and mud, touts the company.

 Hydraulic Lifter Suspension

 The Bolt departs even further from current stock SUV’s and trucks thanks to a manually operated hydraulic “Lifter” suspension, straight from the factory.